Sage-Bionetworks/schematic/docs/source/cli_reference.rst

 CLI Reference
 =============

-When you're using this tool `-d` flag is referring to the Synapse ID of a folder that would be found under the files tab that contains a manifest and data.
-This would be referring to a Schematic Dataset.
-It is not required to provide a dataset_id but if you're trying to pull existing annotations by using the `-a` flag and the manifest is file-based then you would need to provide a dataset_id.
+When you're using this tool ``-d`` flag is referring to the Synapse ID of a folder that would be found under the files tab that contains a manifest and data.
+This would be referring to a "Top Level Folder".
+It is not required to provide a ``dataset_id`` but if you're trying to pull existing annotations by using the ``-a`` flag and the manifest is file-based then you would need to provide a ``dataset_id``.

 Generate a new manifest as a Google Sheet